Tem-light/cerrerconnect/Frontend/QUICK-START.md

 ## 🧪 Test the Connection

-1. Start MySQL and apply the schema (`server-php/sql/schema.sql`).
+1. Start MySQL and apply the schema (`Backend/sql/schema.sql`).
-2. Start backend: `php -S localhost:5000 -t server-php/public server-php/router.php`
+2. Start backend: Apache serves it automatically from XAMPP
 3. Start frontend: `npm run dev`
 4. Visit: http://localhost:5173
 5. Try registering or logging in